bokepa/som-notify/README.md

 * New contract is made with Som Energia
 * Some news are updated from wakelet generation plants news.

-## ToDO
+## ToDo

-- Server mode, detecting new values
+- Detect new values on a simple while loop
 - When value, alert to console
+- When change, notify thorugh module
 - Settings
- - Delay (in secs)
+- Time Delay config (in secs)
 - Outputs
 	- Macos Notification
 	- Twitter
 	- Send Mail